 The Infrastructure and Projects Authority (IPA) brings together expertise in infrastructure and the financing, delivery, and assurance of major projects as a single unit, reporting to the Chancellor (the head of HM Treasury) and the Minister for the Cabinet Office.
 The authority is responsible for providing expertise across all major government projects and UK infrastructure, and delivering critical projects for the UK government, including economic and social infrastructure, housing, IT, and transportation.
 IPA's purview includes P3 projects under the UK's Private Finance 2 (PF2) model.

 The Scottish Futures Trust (SFT) is an independent company, established by the Scottish Government with a responsibility for delivering value for money across public sector infrastructure investment.
 Among SFT’s work areas is SFT invest, which includes its P3 program.
 As with the UK’s Infrastructure and Projects Authority, SFT procures privately financed infrastructure projects, including transportation, using the Non-Profit Distributing (NPD) model.
 (The NPD model is not a not-for-profit model as contractors and lenders are expected to earn a nominal rate of return as in any other form of privately-financed P3 deal.)

 This document sets forth the OECD Council's principles on public-private partnerships governance.
 Twelve principles are described, organized under three topics:

-The Private Participation in Infrastructure (PPI) Project Database has data on more than 4,100 projects in 141 low- and middle-income countries.
+The World Bank's P3 webpage provides access to a number of publications and resources on P3s and their application, especially to meeting the organization's goals of eliminating extreme poverty and boosting shared prosperity.
+Its Private Participation in Infrastructure (PPI) Project Database has data on more than 6,400 infrastructure projects in 139 low- and middle-income countries.
 The database is the leading source of PPI trends in the developing world, covering projects in the energy, telecommunications, transport, and water and sewerage sectors.